 - What kinds of project resources they require,

-Since this list defines the activity relationships (dependencies) we previously talked about, it’ll help us make an accurate diagram.
+Since this list defines the activity relationships (dependencies), it will also help us in the next steps of making an accurate diagram.

 If you want to learn more about the recruitment process in HR and how to maximize its potential, check out the guide below: